ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 ---
 title: Beagle Scaffold
 weight: 16
-description: 'Here you will find the **Beagle Scaffold** library that will help you start a project using Beagle in iOS.
-It holds almost all necessary configurations to do it.'
+description: Here you will find the **Beagle Scaffold** library that will help you start a project using Beagle in iOS.
+It contains almost all necessary configurations to do it.
 ---

 ---